Norwegian Wood

 "Things like that just happen.
 There's probably not much you can do

 about them.
 It's certainly true in my case.
-Of course, Nagasawa would
+Of course, Nagasawa

 say it's my responsibility, not his.'